Antoine-Bollinger/bricolo/README.md

 ### Database Management

-The `migrate` command enables you to initialize and set up your database with tables and default data.
+The `migrate` command in Bricolo enables you to initialize and set up your database with tables and default data.
+This command automates the creation of essential tables and can insert sample data to get your database up and running quickly.

 #### Step 1: Configure Database Connection in `.env`

-To use the database functionality, create a `.env` file in the root directory with the following variables:
+To enable database functionality, set up a `.env` file in the root directory of the Partez framework with the following required database connection variables:

 ```plaintext
 D_HOST=127.0.0.1